bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 It started as a fun experiment, after reading about Python 3.6's dict implementation;
 they made their hash tables preserve full insertion order by default, using a simple structure.
-(They released Python 3.6 with that improvement but with no comittment to the insertion order as a guaranteed feature).
+(They released Python 3.6 with that improvement but with no committment to the insertion order as a guaranteed feature).

 Indexmap turned out to be something a bit different than its inspiration.
 Its compactly indexed space was very useful for many applications, and its